Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + No need to breathe while Focused.
 = All the other Saint traits still apply.

-- unlocked after obtaining 11/14 of the following advancements?:
+- unlocked after obtaining 11/14 of the following advancements:
 - - We Need To Go Deeper
 - - Eye Spy
 - - Those Were The Days